 Parking ***JULY 4: Parking at Slocum Center***

 Valet Bicycle Parking: By the DeFazio Entrance provided by VBP, a youth-run project of the Center for Appropriate Transport

 Recycling and Sanitation: Sanipac

 As a courtesy to our vendors: Please do not bring coolers, alcohol, or food on site

-The Wineries area at Art and the Vineyard gives wine connoisseurs and novices alike the chance to sample the best the Willamette Valley and beyond has to offer.
+The Wineries area at the 2016 Art and the Vineyard gives wine connoisseurs and novices alike the chance to sample the best the Willamette Valley and beyond has to offer.
 And to complement the wine are dishes from many nations available in the International Food Court.

 Art and the Vineyard is a festival with multi-generational appeal.
 The Youth Art Arena gives the younger crowd the chance to enjoy art-making activities and displays provided by a variety of community organizations.
 The Youth Stage provides entertainment - - music, theatre, dance, storytelling, and more - - all three days of the festival.